fishawack/core/README.md

 #### US - Liquidweb

 For liquid web we currently have just a single server that is used for shared deployments and that is the Balrog server.

+#### Global - AWS

+All static builds as of 2022/09/10 should now be pushed to AWS via `fw provision` commands.

 ### Configs